kenn/enum_accessor/README.md

 User.genders            # => { :female => 0, :male => 1 }
 User::GENDERS           # => { "female" => 0, "male" => 1 }
 ```

+Notice that zero-based numbering is used for database values.

 ## Manual coding